tommasogualtierotti/GPU-Programming/report/main.typ

 // Keep block sizes aligned with the GPU’s warp size (typically 32) for optimal occupancy.
 */

+== Streams and Chunks count

+The number of Cuda Streams (`NUM_STREAMS`) can be configured statically using the `config.h` file when using streams execution.
+As well can be done for chunks (`NUM_CHUNKS`) in which the dataset is split in order to feed the various streams during the execution.
+A typical configuration involves 64 chunks for 8 streams.

 == CPU implementation

 The CPU implementation of the hashing algorithms and the GPU code structure are mirrored to be as similar as possible, ensuring a fair baseline.
 This choice is lead by the will of having a baseline as similar as possible, in order to give still more meaning to the comparison between CPU and GPU algorithms execution.